Notes on the Geography of China: The Grand Axis of Imperial Beijing

 The flanking areas on the east and west sides of the Inner Court are occupied by a profusion of palaces on a more intimate scale than the grand public spaces we've seen so far.
 A few are open.
 A few appear in the next file.

 The Heavenly Purity Gate (Qianqingmen), leading to the Inner Court.
-The wall was added in the 20th century, when the leaders of republican China wanted to confine the deposed emperor to his private quarters and deny him access to the great audience halls.
-(No, your eyes aren't deceiving you: it is indeed a Starbucks.
-Offending Chinese pride, the store was asked to leave in 2007.
-Ambitious to open more stores in China, the company made no fuss and left.)
+The wall was added in the 20th century, when the leaders of Republican China wanted to confine the deposed emperor to his private quarters and deny him access to the great audience halls.

 One of the many and certainly not the most spectacular of the Forbidden City's throne rooms.